SparqNet/sparq-gitbook/how-applayer-works/bridging/applayer-to-applayer-token-bridging.md

 * How many A's and C's exist on B
 * How many A's and B's exist on C

 When bridging another chain's tokens, the Chain Abstraction Network checks if that chain has enough balance to do so.
-When bridging your own tokens, the Chain Abstraction Network only has to increase the balance on the target chain, since the `exit` transaction from your chain has to be included in one of your blocks, which means it has been verified and validated inside your own network, so there's no need to do it again from the outside.
+When bridging your own tokens, the Chain Abstraction Network only has to increase the balance at the target chain, since the `exit` transaction from your chain has to be included in one of your blocks, which means it has been verified and validated inside your own network, so there's no need to do it again from the outside.

 This method of bridging follows mint/burn mechanisms.